pdegner/pdegner.github.io/Machine_Learning/mp/mountain_project.md

 # Transfer Learning with DistilBERT

-Here is a link to Mountain Project: https://www.mountainproject.com
+Here is a link to [Mountain Project](https://www.mountainproject.com)

-Here is a link to the GitHub page associated with this project: https://github.com/pdegner/DL_final_project
+Here is a link to the [GitHub page](https://github.com/pdegner/DL_final_project) associated with this project.

 ### Introduction